OpenMOSS/MOSS-Audio-Tokenizer/README.md

 ## Evaluation Metrics

-The table below compares the reconstruction quality of open-source audio tokenizers with MossAudioTokenizer on speech and audio/music data.
+The table below compares the reconstruction quality of open-source audio tokenizers with Moss Audio Tokenizer on speech and audio/music data.

 - Speech metrics are evaluated on LibriSpeech test-clean (English) and AISHELL-2 (Chinese), reported as EN/ZH.
 - Audio metrics are evaluated on the AudioSet evaluation subset, while music metrics are evaluated on MUSDB, reported as audio/music.